acme-net/.github/profile/README.md

 <hr />

-**AcmeNet** is an ambitious initiative by the *Acme Corporation* to create a decentralized and federated network of platforms that perform digital economic transactions on a common protocol.
+**AcmeNet** is an ambitious initiative by the *Acme Foundation* to create a decentralized and federated network of platforms that perform digital economic transactions on a common protocol.

 AcmeNet does not have a central controlling entity.
 All platforms on AcmeNet transact peer-to-peer.
 No third party has visibility into _any_ transaction unless explicitly given access by a platform.
-However, to provide the element of trust, AcmeNet has a network facilitator organization called Acme Corp, a not-for-profit organization that provides a framework for,
+However, to provide the element of trust, AcmeNet has a network facilitator organization called AcmeNet Limited, a not-for-profit organization that provides a framework for,

 1. Transaction Interoperability
 2. Enabling Fair trade